crazycooky77/ci_project5/README.md

 11. The final iteration of this app uses Amazon S3 for static and media storage, so the necessary changes needed to be made to [settings.py](https://github.com/crazycooky77/ci_project5/blob/main/nutriforce/settings.py) for this as well

 ### Important Extras
 Heroku re-uploads the entirety of the static files to AWS with every commit, which causes the free tier limit to be reached within days.
 To avoid this, DISABLE_COLLECTSTATIC = 1 was added to Config Vars on Heroku.
-Then needed to manually python3 manage.py collectstatic locally with USE_AWS set to True in local environment variables (based on [settings.py](https://github.com/crazycooky77/ci_project5/blob/main/nutriforce/settings.py) in this project).
-Set this variable back to False when developing locally and using python3 manage.py runserver to see local static file changes.
-Otherwise the files (CSS, images...) already uploaded to Amazon S3 would be used in runserver and no local changes are visible.
+It is then necessary to manually run `env USE_AWS='True' bash -c 'python3 manage.py collectstatic'` locally to push the static file changes to production (used by Heroku).

 ---